Jacqui Irwin: 2019–2020 session

-2021-2022 session
+2021–2022 session

 During Irwin’s fourth term in the Assembly, she continued to author landmark legislation into law.
 With support from Attorney General Rob Bonta, Irwin created new rules for online charitable giving providing protections for donors and nonprofits using website like GoFundMe, PayPal Giving Fund, and other online platforms.

 Irwin also worked to protect the elderly from hospice fraud by prohibiting incentive payments, a problem highlighted by investigative journalism by the Los Angeles Times.
 She partnered with County Clerks to make permanent Californian’s ability to request vital records (e.g. birth, marriage, death certificates) online, rather than visit offices in person.

-2023-2024 session
+2023–2024 session

 Irwin, who has a background in the tech industry, has pushed for legislature to require artificial intelligence companies to disclose training data.

+2026 congressional campaign

+Irwin launched her campaign for of the U.S. House of Representatives on January 8, 2026, shortly after the Democratic incumbent Julia Brownley announced her retirement.
+The district, newly redrawn due to the passage of Proposition 50, consists of a majority of Ventura County along with a small portion of northern Los Angeles County.
+Her campaign received support from Brownley, the California Democratic Party, and governor Gavin Newsom, among others.
+In the June 2 primary, Irwin received 41.3% of the vote and advanced to the general election, facing Republican pastor Sam Gallucci in November.

 Personal life

 Irwin married Jon Irwin, a corporate executive, in 1986, and has three children.